 But, it’s not just for tracking what’s trendy, links can be added to web pages or blogs and exist for years.
 That means they can keep sending traffic to your website for years as well, so the efforts to acquire new backlinks are seldom wasted.
 But there are a few “best practices” to follow.

-So let’s dive into the world of backlinks for therapists websites and what it all means for your private therapy practice.
+So let’s dive into the world of backlinks for therapists’ websites and what it all means for your private therapy practice.

-Before we get into the “how tos” of backlinks, it’s important to set your mindset in the right direction.
+Before we get into the “how twos” of backlinks, it’s important to set your mindset in the right direction.
 As a therapist, counselor, psychiatrist, psychologist, or other mental health professional, you have a level of expertise that you have earned.

 Your credentials, time in the field, additional training, and personal experience make you an expert in the subject matter you practice in.

 If you’re a general practitioner, that means your expertise extends to the field of mental health.
-But, if you have an expertise in an area like childhood trauma or addiction, you have that as well.
+But, if you have expertise in an area like childhood trauma or addiction, you have that as well.

 This matters because of a little thing Google calls “E-E-A-T.”